modularcode/modular-admin-html/README.md

 ```
 ### 2. Build the project

 The cloned/downloaded repository doesn't contain prebuilt version of the project and you need to build it.
-You need to have [NodeJs](https://nodejs.org/en/) with npm.
+You need to have [NodeJs](https://nodejs.org/en/) (v4+) with npm (v2.15+) installed.

 Install npm dependencies